omilab/historical_press/OCR_Pipeline/readme.md

 - Layout analysis line detection model (e.g. Preset)

 ##### Notes on using Transkribus' services:
-Around June 2020 Transkribus  will be available as payed service, in the framework of the READ Coop:  https://read.transkribus.eu/coop/.
+Around September 2020 Transkribus  will be available as payed service, in the framework of the READ Coop:  https://read.transkribus.eu/coop/.

 ### Directoy structure